Wario's Woods: Re-releases

 The second version of Wario's Woods broadcast for Satellaview was released under the name Wario's Woods: Again (ワリオの森 再び, Wario no Mori: Futatabi).
 It was broadcast from April 23, 1995, to June 30, 2000, throughout the lifespan of the Satellaview.
 The game was quite popular and it was rebroadcast at least seven times throughout the tenure of St.GIGA's Satellaview-broadcasting period.
 The game was also broadcast at least once as one of the Satellaview's special event versions.

 The NES version of Wario's Woods is available as a collectible item in the 2001 game Animal Crossing for the GameCube, obtained through use of the GameCube – Game Boy Advance link cable.
 This version was one of the first titles available for the Wii Virtual Console, released alongside the service's launch in North America, Australia, and Europe, and on December 12, 2006, in Japan.
 It was available for purchase at the Wii Shop Channel for 500 Nintendo Points.
-It was released for the eShop in Japan on May 29, 2013, for the Nintendo 3DS and on January 29, 2014, for the Wii U, in Europe for the 3DS on October 24, 2013, for the 3DS and the Wii U eShop in North America on November 7, 2013.
-The game was added to the Nintendo Switch Online service on December 13, 2018.
+It was released for the eShop in Japan on May 29, 2013, for the Nintendo 3DS and on January 29, 2014, for the Wii U, in Europe for the 3DS on October 24, 2013, and for the 3DS and the Wii U eShop in North America on November 7, 2013.
+The game was added to the Nintendo Classics service on December 13, 2018.